conan1iu/webscraping/README.md

 # 🔭 Yahoo Finance Webscraping Project Documentation

-- 🤔 Purpose of this documentation
+### 🤔 Purpose of this documentation

 This documentation is written in place to:

-- Guide anyone who needs to take over this project or reuse the code
+- Guide anyone who needs to take over this project or reuse the code elsewhere
-- Help others understand key problems encountered and solutions engineered to inspire problem solving for any future problems
+- Help others understand key problems encountered and solutions engineered (to inspire problem solving for any future problems)
--

-Emojis

-- 🔭 I’m currently working on ...

-- 👯 I’m looking to collaborate on ...

-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡
+- Detail any notable findings and recommendations for future work

 ### Key errors encountered, solutions